Plastic Surgery Instructions (Sternal Wound Flap):

 -You can wash your surgical bra in the washing machine if it gets dirty.

--Ok to shower 48 hrs after surgery.
+-Ok to shower 48 hours after surgery.

--Record the individual drain output daily.
-Bring the record to your follow up appointment.
+- Record the individual drain output daily.
+Bring the record to your follow-up appointment.

 -Smoking causes multiple wound healing complications.
-It is very important that you do not smoke and you are not around people that smoke for at least 6 weeks after surgery.
-Second hand smoke is just as harmful as if you were to smoke.
+It is very important that you do not smoke, and you are not around people that smoke for at least 6 weeks after surgery.
+Secondhand smoke is just as harmful as if you were to smoke.

 -Be sure to walk at least 300 yards daily.
 This can be broken up in multiple short trips.
 It is OK and recommended that you walk more than the minimum of 300 yards.
 This will help prevent Deep Vein Thrombosis (DVT’s/Blood Clots) and Pulmonary Embolisms (PE’s).